 Cleaning Mouse Droppings

 Mouse droppings are dangerous by nature, and they can be dangerous to handle.
-When you intend to clean mouse poop, it’s a good idea to have adequate ventilation and to make sure that you have plenty of household disinfectants, paper towels, plastic bags, rubber gloves, and a mask on hand.
+When you intend to clean mouse poop, it’s a good idea to have adequate ventilation and to make sure that you have plenty of household disinfectants, paper towels, and plastic bags, and wear rubber gloves and a mask.

 After handling rodent droppings, wash your hands with soap and water (soap and warm water for best results).
 Sterilize everything you’ve touched, and be careful of cross-infection through cloths or clothes as well.